Last Updated on

 While Mindo is a destination worth spending a night or two, it can also be visited as a day trip from Quito.
 We went with one of the tours offered by Community Hostel and had a lot of fun.
 First, we visited a butterfly garden, then went on to do some ziplining (and a coffee tour for those who didn’t want to go on the zip lines) and finished in a chocolate museum where we had some of the best hot chocolate I’ve had in the past months.

 While Mindo can be visited on public transport, you should join one of those organised tours if you want to do it as a day trip.
 And maybe you’re more lucky than me and can also hike to a waterfall, an activity that we had to cancel due to heavy rain.

 I hope I managed to give you an idea of what to do in Quito.
-If you travel onwards to Galapagos, check out my budget guide to island-hopping without missing out on animals and activities.
+If you travel onwards to Galapagos, check out our budget guide to island-hopping without missing out on animals and activities.
 Or read an interview with Jaime, an Ecuadorian guy I met in Cuenca and who answered my questions about life in Ecuador.
-Also, I have an overview of things to do in Ecuador and food not to miss to make it easier for you to plan your trip to this beautiful country.
+Also, we have an overview of things to do in Ecuador and food not to miss to make it easier for you to plan your trip to this beautiful country.

 Like it?
 Pin it!